MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-endpoint-storage-event-hub.md

 # [Azure Storage - service endpoint](#tab/storage-account)

-### Allow Access to Azure Storage Account from Azure Data Explorer Subnets using a service endpoint
+### Allow Access to Azure Storage account from Azure Data Explorer subnets using a service endpoint

 This section shows you how to use Azure portal to add a virtual network service endpoint.
 To limit access, integrate the virtual network service endpoint for this Azure Storage account.